KamilJustynski/nextjs-caching/README.md

-# 🧠 Next.js Data Caching – Training Scope
+# 🧠 Next.js Data Caching

 This module covers key techniques for caching and performance optimization in Next.js: